With a Life Science background, Simon understands the science of nutrition and he wants to spread information that can affect your health.

 Some people avoid chicken because they know it has high amounts of AA.
 What exactly is AA?
 It is a polyunsaturated fatty acid.
-It can be found in your liver, brain and glandular organs and is apart of your cell membrane.
+It can be found in your liver, brain and glandular organs and is a part of your cell membrane.

 AA is also involved in the inflammation process.
 Enzymes in your cells can convert it to leukotrienes and prostaglandins.
 These molecules can in turn cause inflammation.
-See diagram below.
+See the diagram below.

 AA is only found in animal-derived foods because most plants don't make much of it.
 Chicken and eggs contain the highest source of AA in the diet.